J5ive/yaml/README.md

 yaml
 ====

-Another Go YAML Parser for Simple YAML.

 Introduction
 ------------

-A simplified YAML parser for configuration file.
+A simplified YAML parser written in Go for configuration file.
 It only implements a subset of YAML.

 **Supported type:**